FAR WEST

 The myth cracks open, just enough to bleed.

-ACT III — After Midnight (Ruin)
+ACT III — The Reckoning (Darkness)

 Darkness.
 Dim red light.
 He’s nearly silhouette.